wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 	File transfer can be done with WinSCP, SFTP, or external device.

-	> **Note:** Using the _cp_ command may result in a change in file ownership to the current user.
+   **Note:** Using the _cp_ command may result in a change in file ownership to the current user.

 ### Move the files to the new hardware

-Once the new hardware has replaced the previous system and has been installed with Edge Data Store, the new system will have a default configuration.
+When the new hardware has been installed with Edge Data Store, the new system will have a default configuration.

 1. Stop the Edge Data Store service using the following command: